Distributed Computing

 Historically, distributed referred to the fact that there were multiple computers all working in unison to solve some problem.
 Nowadays, the term is much broader, and can be used to refer to a system of multiple autonomous processes existing on a single machine.
 In this case, a node of the "network" would be a single process, rather than an entire computer.

-There is no clear distinction between distributed systems and parallel systems, and there is a lot of overlap, thought one distinction is that the nodes of a parallel system all share the same memory, while nodes of a distributed system manage their own:
+There is no clear distinction between distributed systems and parallel systems, and there is a lot of overlap, though one distinction is that the nodes of a parallel system all share the same memory, while nodes of a distributed system manage their own: Distributed system vs Parallel system

 Considerations for distributed systems